frhf/cross-modal-distillation-reidentification/README.md

 Please refer to requirements.yml.

 ## Data
 Download routines for the datasets are not provided in the repository.
-Please download and prepare the datasets yourself:
+Please download and prepare the datasets yourself according to our paper:

 - [BIWI](http://robotics.dei.unipd.it/reid/index.php/8-dataset/2-overview-biwi)

 - [RobotPKU](https://github.com/lianghu56/RobotPKU-RGBD-ID-dataset/blob/master/Dataset%20Downloads%20Dddress.md)

 We included the split.json and meta.json in the datasets folder to facilitate repeating the experiments from our paper.
 Hence, you need to fill the images folder for each dataset accordingly.
 For more information refer to [Cysu's Documentation](https://cysu.github.io/open-reid/notes/overview.html).